TUDelft-Odesys/Preferendus_core_scripts/README.md

 2. This array is put through Tetra separately and this results in one array with scores from Tetra.
 3. If the score for the set of variables of generation n = 100 (ie. the best of all generations), the GA takes this as the new best score.
-4. The stall counter is determined by checking how many generations have passed since the last 100-score.
-If stall counter == max_stall, the GA stops and returns the results from the generation which scored 100.
+4. The stall counter is determined by checking how many generations have a score of 100.

 # Contact